Sahityaaryan/Exet/README.md

 * `exet.enable`: Enable/disable this extension.
 * `exet.executorMap`: Executor map to map the extension name with the requrire execution command.
 * `exet.extensionNameMapByLanaguageId`: This is to map the extension name with the corresponding languageId.

-## Known Issues

-- If your a windows user then prefer using command prompt or if want to use powershell then update your powershell to 7 or newer version

-## Release Notes

-Users appreciate release notes as you update your extension.

-### 1.0.0

-The extension will manage the executables of all the files inside the folder

-### 1.1.0

-Added feature: The extension will manage the executables of all the file inside the root directory only

-### 1.2.5

-Added feature: Now the source files can run over the windows system as well without doing any extra work

 ## What I have not included